Astroshaper/AsteroidThermoPhysicalModels.jl/README.md

-# Astroshaper
+# Astroshaper.jl

 [![Build Status](https://travis-ci.com/MasanoriKanamaru/Astroshaper.svg?branch=main)](https://travis-ci.com/MasanoriKanamaru/Astroshaper)

 Julia-based toolkit for dynamical simulations of planets and small solar system bodies.
+Tutorials that you can easily try will be prepared soon.

 ## Installation